Back to Dyson Guides

 Quick Solutions

-Allow purifier to run for at least 20 minutes before checking VOC readings
+Run the purifier at least 20 minutes before checking VOC/HCHO

-Switch app display to show VOC and HCHO data in the air quality view
+Switch the app display to show VOC and HCHO data

-Update MyDyson app to latest version to see all sensor readings
+Update the MyDyson app to see all sensor readings

-Allow 3 to 5 days after first use for HCHO sensor baseline calibration
+Allow 3-5 days after first use for HCHO baseline calibration

-Ensure the activated carbon and HEPA filter are correctly installed
+Ensure the carbon and HEPA filters are correctly installed

 Still having issues?
 This is usually the deeper cause below.